Industrial IoT: Finding pre-existing threats inside Industrial Control Systems

 Industrial IoT: Shining a light on pre-existing threats

-The mass adoption of IIoT devices has made industrial environments more complex and more vulnerable than ever.
+The mass adoption of Industrial IoT devices has made industrial environments more complex and more vulnerable than ever.
 This blog demonstrates the prevalent threat that attackers are already on the inside, and the importance for security teams to expand visibility over their full industrial system.
 In this case, the customer was able to use Darktrace’s AI to illuminate a previous blind spot and contain a persistent attack, while minimizing disruption to operations.
 Crucially, this ‘unknown known’ threat was detected without any prior knowledge of the devices, their supplier, or patch history, and without using malware signatures or IoCs.

 The customer was made aware of the infection via the Darktrace SOC service.
 Yet the same outcome could have been obtained with other workflows provided by Darktrace, such as email alerting, notifications through the Darktrace mobile app, seamlessly integrating Darktrace with a SIEM solution, or alerting via an internal SOC.